thesheff17/smtc/README.rst

     * python2/django                - web framework
     * python2/pypy implimenation    - http://pypy.org/
     * python2/sqlachemy             - http://www.sqlalchemy.org/
-    * provide an S3 link zip of cygwin software if possible.

     * I tried to get cygwin working with easy_tools installing MySQL-python.
 This failed for a number of reasons.
 I tried installing some MySQL libraries as well gcc-core but still failed.